Psychology 117, Winter Quarter 2018

 PSYC 117 is part of the UCSD Community-Based Research and Outreach Project.
 For more information about the broader goals of this project, and more detailed information about the structure of a typical lab meeting, please read about the philosophy of the project.

-To take part in this Spring's course, students will need to have a schedule that's free from 3:00-4:30pm on Mondays and Fridays, and from 2:30-6:00pm on Wednesdays.
+To take part in this Winter's course, students will need to have a schedule that's free from 3:00-4:30pm on Mondays and Fridays, and from 2:30-6:00pm on Wednesdays.

 As typically takes place when people volunteer at schools, standard background checks will be needed prior to working with the children.